 The hip is one of the largest joints in the body.
 It is where the femur in the thigh joins the pelvis at a socket called the acetabulum.
 Tendons, ligaments and cartilage are also part of the joint.
 A variety of anatomic structures, including the sciatic nerve, pass close to the hip joint.
 Many conditions can lead to hip pain.
 These include arthritis, fractures, sprains, strains, diminished blood supply, sciatica, bleeding and many others.

 Severe, unremitting pain, inability to bear weight or move at the hip and swelling are among the conditions that should be treated emergently.
 Mild to moderate chronic pain can be evaluated at a physician’s office during a scheduled appointment.
 Most conditions are benign and can be managed conservatively through rest, over the counter pain medications, massage and physical therapy.
 Specialized steroid injections may be needed.
-These are performed by properly trained and experienced physicians such as those at Franklin Square Health Group.
+These are performed by properly trained and experienced physicians such as those at Urban Spine and Rehab.
 Diagnostic imaging such as x-rays, MRI scans and CT scans may be required.
 We can order these to assist us in making the appropriate diagnosis.
 Surgical intervention may be needed in cases that involve significant fractures and other painful conditions.
 However, most conditions involving mild to moderate pain can be managed through non-surgical interventions.

 If you have been experiencing mild to moderate hip pain, please call us today to schedule an appointment.